Angeliño: 2019–2021: Loans to RB Leipzig

 On 31 January 2020, having made 12 appearances for Manchester City, Angeliño was loaned to German Bundesliga club RB Leipzig until the end of the season.
 He made 13 league appearances, scoring once and assisting three times.
 On 13 August, Angeliño provided the assist for the late winning goal in a 2–1 victory against Atletico Madrid in the Champions League quarter-final, helping the club reach their first ever Champions League semi-final.

 On 8 September 2020, Manchester City announced that Angeliño's loan to RB Leipzig would be extended for the duration of the 2020–21 campaign.
 On 20 October 2020, Angeliño scored a brace in a 2–0 win over İstanbul Başakşehir in the 2020–21 UEFA Champions League.
 In the final group stage match on 8 December, Angeliño scored his side's first goal in a 3–2 win over his parent club's bitter rivals Manchester United to knock them out of the competition.

 RB Leipzig

 On 12 February 2021, Angeliño's loan to RB Leipzig was made permanent after he signed a four-year contract with the German club, for an undisclosed fee.

+Loan to TSG Hoffenheim

+On 8 August 2022, TSG Hoffenheim announced signing Angeliño on a season-long loan deal.

+Loan to Galatasaray

+On 12 July 2023, it was announced by Galatasaray that they were in negotiations with RB Leipzig for Angeliño.
+The next day, he joined the Turkish club on a season-long loan deal.
+A transfer fee of 6,000,000 euros was agreed to as a conditional purchase price should he sign on a permanent basis at the end of his loan.

+Loan to Roma

+On 30 January 2024, Angeliño moved on loan to Serie A club Roma, with an option to buy.

+Roma

+On 30 May 2024, Angeliño's loan to Roma was made permanent for a €5,000,000 fee.

 Personal life

 Angeliño's younger brother Dani Tasende is also a footballer and a left back.
-He also played for Manchester City as a youth.
+He played for Manchester City's youth team and currently plays for Spanish Segunda División side Real Zaragoza.